James Wilby (swimmer): 2019

 Wilby opened his 2019 long course season, with a 59.42 in the 100m and 2:09.71 in the 200m, taking three British University titles and records.
 At the World Championship Trials, Wilby took silver behind Adam Peaty, in the 100m in the third fastest time in the world this year of 58.66, then took the British title in the 200m with a time of 2:07.49.
 Wilby also had a 27.20 heat swim in the 50 breaststroke.

 At the 2019 World Aquatics Championships, Wilby won his first World Championships medal after he won silver behind Peaty.
 He became the equal third fastest 100m breaststroke swimmer in history with a time of 58.46 that matches Cameron Van Der Bergh's London Olympic gold medal swim, which was a world record at the time.
 He also won a bronze as part of the team in the 4 × 100 m mixed medley relay.
 He swam in the heats but not in the final.
 Wilby also swam in the heats of the men's 4 × 100 meter medley relay.
 The final was won by Luke Greenbank, Adam Peaty, Duncan Scott, Duncan Scott in a European record time of three minutes, 28.10 seconds, and the gold medal is Britain's first in the event at the World Championships.

 2020

 Wilby joined the US-based team - New York Breakers - for the second season of the International Swimming League.

 Wilby was one of the 2019 individual world championship medal-winners who were pre-selected for the postponed 2020 Tokyo Olympics.

-2021–22
+2021–2022

 In May 2021, Wilby won a bronze medal in 100m breaststroke at the European Championships.

 At the 2022 World Aquatics Championships held in Budapest, Wilby won a bronze as part of the team in Men's 4 × 100 metre medley relay.

 At the 2022 Commonwealth Games, Wilby pulled off a surprise win in 100 m breaststroke, beating reigning champion Adam Peaty to fourth.

+2023–2024

+In 2023, he won two gold medals at the 2023 British Swimming Championships in the 100 metres breaststroke and the 200 metres breaststroke.
+It was the first time he had won the 100 metres event but the fourth consecutive time that he had won the 200 metres title.

+Wilby won the 200 metres breaststroke at the 2024 Aquatics GB Swimming Championships and was subsequently named in the British team for the 2024 Summer Olympics.
+At the 2024 Olympic Games in Paris, he participated in the men's 100 metre breaststroke competition, where he was eliminated in the semi-finals.